-The Sky Kaha is Hoka One One’s response to backpackers who need a pair that can provide performance and protection outdoors.
-The footgear’s full-grain leather upper is lined with an eVent membrane, making it both waterproof.
+-The Sky Kaha is Hoka One One’s response to backpackers who need a pair that can provide performance and protection outdoors.
+The footgear’s full-grain leather upper is lined with an eVent membrane, making it waterproof.

 The Hoka One One Sky Kaha is a mid-top backpacking boot built for male and female adventurers.
-It is available in standard width while length options include whole and half sizes.
 The footgear’s traditional lacing system allows the wearer to personalize the fit.
 Moreover, it relatively runs true to size.

 Enabling backpackers to traverse difficult terrain is the Hoka One One Sky Kaha’s Vibram outsole.
 Its surface is filled with 5mm L-shaped lugs for surefootedness over wet and dry surfaces.
 It’s made of a Megagrip compound which renders resistance to wear and tear.
 The sole’s front end extends towards the toe area for added trail protection.

 The Hoka One One Sky Kaha’s thick midsole allows backpackers to take on difficult trails with sufficient stability and comfort.
 Its EVA construction absorbs shock and reduces foot fatigue.
 It also provides backpackers with the cushioning they need over rugged terrain.
 The boot’s footbed employs a top layer made of EVA to create a comfortable in-shoe environment.